E20 error: The unit indicates an overcurrent or short circuit in a valve or motor output.

 Steps:

-- Test coil resistance: Measure resistance of the suspect valve coil or motor.
+- Test coil resistance: Measure the resistance of the suspect valve coil or motor.
 A very low reading (near 0 ohms) indicates a shorted coil.

-- Isolate and retest: Disconnect the suspect component and power the unit.
+- Isolate and retest: Disconnect the suspect component and power on the unit.
 If E20 clears, the component is likely defective.

 Repair Difficulty